 The skewness of a random variable X is denoted η1 or skew(X).
 It is defined as

-The kurtosis of a random variable X is denoted η2 or kurt(X).
-It is defined as
+The kurtosis of a random variable X is denoted η2 or kurt(X).3 It is defined as

 If a distribution’s kurtosis is greater than 3, it is said to be leptokurtic.
 If its kurtosis is less than 3, it is said to be platykurtic.
 Leptokurtosis is associated with distributions that are simultaneously “peaked” and have “fat tails.”
 Platykurtosis is associated with distributions that are simultaneously less peaked and have thinner tails.
 In Exhibit 3.3, the distribution on the left is platykurtic.
 The one on the right is leptokurtic.

 Consider a random variable X with CDF Φ. A q-quantile of X is any value x such that Pr(X ≤ x) = q.
 A q-quantile need not exist.
-If it does exist, it need not be unique.
-In most VaR applications, all q-quantiles exist and are unique for q ∈ (0,1).
+If it does exist, it need not be unique.4 In mostvalue-at-risk applications, all q-quantiles exist and are unique for q ∈ (0,1).
 In such cases, a q-quantile is a parameter and equals the inverse CDF evaluated at q.
 For this reason, we denote a q-quantile as Φ–1(q).